 Countering CBRN At Home and Abroad

-This conference - organised by RUSI in partnership with the Institution of Royal Engineers and Royal Engineers Historical Society - provides an opportunity to examine the new norms of CBRN use, their implications in the future operating environment for both military and civilian organisations, and to think about how the UK can ensure deterrence, and demonstrate its resilience, in a new era of great power competition.
-The conference will see speakers from academia, the military, security organisations, and allies discuss the interaction and cross-dependencies between the CBRN threat both above and below the threshold of high intensity warfare.
+This conference - organised by RUSI in partnership with the Institution of Royal Engineers and Royal Engineers Historical Society - provided an opportunity to examine the new norms of CBRN use, their implications in the future operating environment for both military and civilian organisations, and to think about how the UK can ensure deterrence, and demonstrate its resilience, in a new era of great power competition.

 Others to be announced in due course.

 In light of the ongoing threat posed by Covid-19 this conference will be held virtually.
 Those who register will have access to the sessions online, will be able to engage in the Q&A, and chat.
 The cost of registration is £20 +VAT.